 At the recapitulation, Fine pauses to conjure the most astonishing harmonies in bell-like quarter notes.

 There are many recordings of Serious Song.
 I’ve heard five so far, and particularly admire the recent version by Scott Yoo and Metamorphosen.
-However the one by Gerald Schwarz and the Los Angeles Symphony is excellent as well.
-That performance was added to the digital issue of the Nonesuch compilation of Partita, String Quartet, Notturno, and The Hour Glass, making it arguably the most representative Fine CD to date.
+However the one by Gerald Schwarz and the Los Angeles Symphony is also excellent, part of the Nonesuch compilation of Partita, String Quartet, Notturno, and The Hour Glass, arguably the most representative Fine CD to date.
 (The players on Partita are a superlative edition of the New York Woodwind Quintet with Samuel Baron, Ronald Roseman, Charles Neidich, William Purvis, and Donald MacCourt.)

 (Update: Not long after the centennial, the Boston Modern Orchestra Project released the complete Fine orchestral music on one CD.
 This has the best Toccata Concertante and good notes by Fine scholar Nicholas Alexander Brown.)

-Ramey singles out the Romanza as, “…one of Fine’s most mature and personal scores.”
+Ramey calls Romanza, “One of Fine’s most mature and personal scores.”
 It has been recorded only once, a strait-laced rendition by the Boehm Quintette.
-Something more sardonic needs to be present to get the most out of this unusual score.
+Something more sardonic might be required to get the most out of this unusual collection of pitches and rhythms.

-The best of these is the Fantasia for String Trio.
+The best of Fine’s atonal scores is the Fantasia for String Trio.
 Reduced to such a slender frame, the chromatic harmony breathes easily.
 More than in the other hyper-chromatic pieces, Fine’s gift for melodic shape is unencumbered by dodecaphony.
 In addition, all three movements are the perfect length.

 The general flavor is more Bartók than Schoenberg, although Fine’s Neo-Classic heritage has final say.
 On the last page, the full aggregate is completed over a pure Stravinsky-Boulanger bass.

 Some find more in the String Quartet and the Symphony than I do.
 Have a listen and judge for yourself!
-To me they seem a little underwritten, with less activity than in tonal works like Partita and Serious Song.
+To me they seem a little underwritten and lack the natural forward motion found in the best of earlier Fine.
 When considering the density of the harmony, the argument is undercooked or blocky.

-Once in a while an expressionist gesture will appear as a lonely rather undigested effect.
+Once in a while an expressionist gesture will appear as a lonely and rather undigested effect.

 The Symphony has a powerful close, clanging chimes over ground bass, an amplification of the kind of thing Stravinsky worked out in Symphony of Psalms.
 The recording of Fine conducting the world premiere will always have special weight, for the composer suddenly died eleven days later of a heart attack, only 47 years old.

-Irving Fine was more tuned to the needs of college choirs than anyone else of his era.
-As my own experience with the Gregg Smith Singers shows, his popular vocal pieces have done much to keep his name in circulation.
+Irving Fine was attuned to the needs of vocalists, perhaps especially college singers and college choirs.
+As my own experience with the Gregg Smith Singers shows, some of these pieces might have done the most to keep his name in circulation.

 3 Choruses from Alice in Wonderland (1942)